-First of all, you need to get your SendGrid username and password that can be used while integrating SendGrid SMTP with your Cloudways server.
+First, you need to get your SendGrid username and password that can be used while integrating SendGrid SMTP with your Cloudways server.
 Here, a username and password can be your SendGrid’s login credentials or your SendGrid’s API Key.

-Please be advised that you need to have an account with SendGrid to integrate SMTP.
+Please be advised that you need an account with SendGrid to integrate SMTP.
 If you do not have an account and you are choosing to use SendGrid as your email gateway provider, then you may create an account first before proceeding with this guide.

-First of all, log in to your SendGrid account with your login credentials (username and password) and hit Log In.
+First, log in to your SendGrid account with your login credentials (username and password) and hit Log In.